Make some colourful weather stones in a simple felt drawstring bag to help kids learn about weather.

 • This printable sun and cloud template

 Since I am new to sewing I have very little knowledge on how to hand stitch correctly.
-My daughter owns copy of Sew Together Grow Together (affiliate) by Trixi Simmonds of Coloured Buttons blog, which is where I found the instructions for how to do both backing stitch and running stitch which I’ve referred to in the instructions below, if you are a beginner sewer like me and would like inspiration for fun sewing crafts that you can do together with your kids I’d highly recommend this book.
+My daughter owns copy of Sew Together Grow Together by Trixi Simmonds of Coloured Buttons blog.
+This is where I found the instructions on how to do both backing stitch and running stitch which I’ve referred to in the instructions below.
+If you are a beginner sewer like me and would like inspiration for fun sewing crafts that you can do together with your kids I’d highly recommend this book.

 - Fold the longer edge of the felt over and sew it down using backing stitch to create the tunnel for the drawstring to go through.
 The width of my fold is approx 2.5cm.

-- Fold it on half as you would a book, keeping the tunnel stitches on the outside so it looks inside out, and stitch along the bottom and up one side (the other side is the fold), also using backing stitch.
+- Fold it on half as you would a book, keeping the tunnel stitches on the outside so it looks inside out.
+Stitch along the bottom and up one side (the other side is the fold), also using backing stitch.
 I have to admit that this was the first time I’ve ever attempted backing stitch and I found it to be EASY and strong enough to hold the rocks securely once you place them in the bag.

 - Once you’ve sewed the edges together turn it inside out and you have a bag.